WhitmanCS370/sp24-lab4/README.md

 Write your answers to the questions below.

 * What were the main ideas from SDX chapter 6?
+  Testing, how it works and different types of tests.
+There's different ways to do them and some are better for others depending on the scenario.
 * What questions did you have about the material in the chapters?
 What did you find confusing?
+  For assertRaises in unittest, are we expected to know and use all of the different types of errors in order to use it?

 ### Part A: Recreate the tests from SDX Ch.
 6 in the unittest framework